 The Philippine Health Insurance Commission (PHIC), or PhilHealth, is a commission with the mandate to provide health insurance for all Filipinos.
 As the Philippines’ health insurance program, all private and public employers operating in the Philippines are required to register with PhilHealth.

-As of 2023, the contribution rate for PhilHealth is at 4%, which is 1% from the years prior.
-But this does not shoulder the entirety of this amount as the total due is divided between the employer and the employee.
+As of 2024, the contribution rate for PhilHealth is at 5%, which is a 1% increase from the years prior.
+This increase is in accordance with the Universal Health Care Law.
+However, the employee does not shoulder the entirety of this amount as the total due is divided between the employer and the employee.

 Also known as the Philippine Health Insurance Corporation (PHIC), PhilHealth is a corporation that is owned and controlled by the government.
 It was created through the National Health Insurance (NHI) Act of 1995, otherwise known as Republic Act 7875.